holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Boostrapping-control-plane-and-nodes.md

                       value: 10.244.0.0/16
                     name: weave

-Save file and wait few minutes for `weave-net` pods rebooting.
+Save the file and wait a few minutes for `weave-net` pods rebooting.

 ## Successful

-Run `kubectl get pods -A` on control plane again to verify, you will see 3 pods of `weave-net daemon set` and the `coredns` pods are running now:
+Run `kubectl get pods -A` on the control plane again to verify, you will see 3 pods of `weave-net daemon set` and the `coredns` pods are running now:

     NAMESPACE     NAME                                 READY   STATUS    RESTARTS   AGE
     kube-system   coredns-787d4945fb-48tbh             1/1     Running   0          6m57s